apache/incubator-kie-kogito-examples/kogito-quickstarts/02-kogito-auth-example/README.md

 > **_NOTE:_**  For more information about securing Quarkus applications with OpenID Connect, please refer to [Quarkus Documentation](https://quarkus.io/guides/security-openid-connect)

-It is also possible enabling authentication *Kogito Management Console* & *Kogito Task Console* using OpenID Connect, to do that you must start the consoles using the *keycloak* quarkus profile as a parameter (`-Dquarkus.profile=keycloak`).
+It is also possible to enable authentication *Kogito Management Console* & *Kogito Task Console* using OpenID Connect, to do that you must start the consoles using the *keycloak* quarkus profile as a parameter (`-Dquarkus.profile=keycloak`).
 You can check the configuration on the project [docker-compose.yml](./docker-compose/docker-compose.yml) in [docker-compose](./docker-compose) folder.

 > **_NOTE:_** For more information about how to secure Kogito Management Console with OpenID Connect, please refer to [Kogito Documentation](https://docs.jboss.org/kogito/release/latest/html_single/#proc-management-console-security_kogito-developing-process-services).
 >